AdrianUofT/Toronto-Crime-Rates-Investigation/README.md

 This repository contains the work of our investigation into the crime rates in Toronto.
 Our goal was to analyze various types of crime data from the years 2014 to 2023 to identify trends and draw conclusions about the safety and security in Toronto.

 ## Data Source
-The dataset was sourced from a publicly available database (link to the dataset), providing detailed information on different types of crimes reported in Toronto.
+The dataset was sourced from a publicly available database [link](https://open.toronto.ca/dataset/neighbourhood-crime-rates/), providing detailed information on different types of crimes reported in Toronto.

 ## Methodology
 Our analysis involved several key steps: